Meta’s Oversight Board says deepfake policies need update and response to explicit image fell short

 by admin

-The board, which Meta set up in 2020 to serve as a referee for content on its platforms including Facebook and Instagram, has spent months reviewing the two cases involving AI-generated images depicting famous women, one Indian and one American.
+The oversight group, which Meta set up in 2020 to watch over content rules on platforms like Facebook and Instagram, spent months looking at two specific cases of AI-made images showing well-known women—one Indian and one American.
+While Meta didn’t name the women, it called them “female public figures.”

 Related Articles